yellow (5)

 Wednesday, April 8, 2020

 In December of 2019, I went to New York for a few days and various reasons, and I went twice to the Metropolitan Museum of Art.
 I was covering their show Kyoto: Capital of Artistic Imagination , for which they had reinstalled their Japanese galleries with works from their permanent collection that partake in the long Kyoto tradition.
 Kyoto was for many centuries the capital of Japan – this capital was eventually shifted to Edo, which is now called Tokyo.
-The two cities were connected by a famously [...] more
+The two cities were connected by a famously beautiful road, the Tokaido [...] more

 Abstraction and Eyes